dlaliberte/bikeshed-intro/index.md

 Assuming you will be using GitHub to develop and provide public access to your specification, you should first decide whether you will use an existing repo or create a new repo to serve as the "publishing source" repo for your specification.
 You'll need to be an admin for this source repo.

-To easily create and initialize a new repository with content, first create a new directory (e.g. `my-awesome-api`) and `cd` into it.
-Then run `npx wicg init "My Awesome API"`, which will ask you for meta-level details about your specification.
-You should select 'bikeshed' as the spec preprocesor.
-This command will then create a new `git` repository in that directory containing the following files:

-- `CONTRIBUTING.md`
-- `index.bs` -
-- `LICENSE.md`
-- `.pr-preview.json`
-- `README.md` - an explainer for your spec

-(Push this up to github now..)

 It is also convenient to set up a "GitHub Pages site" and actions which will automatically publish and serve the html file that is generated by Bikeshed after each change of your source file.
 To do that, make the following changes.